leonardofreitass/workouts/README.md

 ### `GET /allocations/{workout_id}`

-Starts the allocation process for a workout
+Fetches the allocations of a workout

 Expected response:
 ```json